Skip to content

 Last updated:

 Every forensic chemistry result is only as strong as the chain of events that delivered the sample to the instrument.
-A GC-MS result identifying a white powder as heroin at 62 per cent purity is scientifically sound; but if the defence can demonstrate that the powder passed through an unaccountable person's hands, was stored in a condition that could allow contamination, or was packaged in a way that permitted tampering, that result becomes legally indefensible.
+A GC-MS result identifying a white powder as heroin at 62 per cent purity is scientifically sound; but if the defence can demonstrate that the powder passed through an unaccountable person's hands, was stored in conditions that could allow contamination, or was packaged in a way that permitted tampering, that result becomes legally indefensible.
 The chemistry did not fail.
 The custody architecture did.

 This topic covers the practical discipline of sample collection, packaging, and chain of custody for the four main categories of chemical evidence that forensic chemists process: solid drug exhibits, liquid samples, post-blast debris, and trace residues.
 It covers the legal frameworks in India (under BSA 2023 and the Bharatiya Nagarik Suraksha Sanhita 2023), the US (Federal Rules of Evidence and SWGDRUG guidance), and the UK (FSR Codes of Practice and Conduct).
 And it explains the technical reasons why specific packaging choices (heat-sealed nylon bags, amber glass vials with PTFE-lined caps, evidence tape with tamper-reactive adhesive) are not bureaucratic preferences but scientifically defensible decisions.